kessie2862/TravelBlog/README.md

 ![Edited6](https://user-images.githubusercontent.com/97234029/170705521-360bcffc-ea5e-495f-a8f7-2bd03705ef9c.jpg)

 ## 6. Use CloudFront to distribute your website.
-#### On your AWS console, search for the "CloudFront" service and click on "Create Distribution" button.
-Inside the "origin domain" field, paste your website endpiont URL.
-Leave the other fields as default and click on "Create Distribution".
+#### On your AWS console, search for the `CloudFront` service and click on `Create Distribution` button.
+Inside the `origin domain` field, paste your website endpiont URL.
+Leave the other fields as default and click on `Create Distribution`.
 Wait for a few minutes for your CloudFront Distribution to get created.

 ![CloudFront7](https://user-images.githubusercontent.com/97234029/170706500-4d359c98-ac91-4350-be80-2e6bada0f4f6.png)